 Can Walleye Teeth Cut Line?

-Since some line is more prone to abrasion damage than other line, this can become an issue, especially if you use braided or monofilament line.
-This type of fishing line is much more prone to abrasion damage than fluorocarbon and can very easily be damaged or even completely cut simply due to abrasion damages.
+Since some line is more prone to abrasion damage than other lines, this can become an issue, especially if you use braided or monofilament line.
+This type of fishing line is much more prone to abrasion damage than fluorocarbon and can very easily be damaged or even completely cut simply due to abrasion damage.

 Can Walleye Bite You?

 In general, walleye are not out to harm a fisherman intentionally.
 They won’t attack you if you place your hand in the water, and chances are good they won’t damage you even when hooked and hauled into a boat.

 However, walleye teeth can cause minor damage to your skin and hands if you handle the walleye improperly.
 This is normally when attempting to remove the hooks without using gloves or a pair of pliers.
 Or if you go around intentionally putting your fingers in the walleye’s mouth, you are prone to getting a good biting.